Wood Grain Glossary - Knowing The Differences When Looking for Cabinets

 Movement and change – All woods can be affected by temperature and humidity, but some more than others.

-Coconut Palm, maple and cherry will all change significantly based on the expose to temperature and humidity.
+Coconut Palm, maple and cherry will all change significantly based on the exposure to temperature and humidity.

 It is the unique and distinctive play of factors ranging from the weather in which a tree grew, to the minerals in the soil and the direction that the wood is cut will affect how it looks when it is turned into a cabinet in your home.